twisted/twisted/docs/core/howto/logger.rst

     exceptions.ZeroDivisionError: integer division or modulo by zero

 Note that this API is meant to capture unexpected and unhandled errors (that is: bugs, which is why tracebacks are preserved).
-As such, it defaults to logging that the :api:`twisted.python.logger.LogLevel.critical <critical>` level.
+As such, it defaults to logging that the :api:`twisted.logger.LogLevel.critical <critical>` level.
 It is generally more appropriate to instead use `log.error()` when logging an expected error condition that was appropriately handled by the software.

 Namespaces
 ~~~~~~~~~~

-All :api:`twisted.python.logger.Logger <Logger>` s have a namespace, which can be used to categorize events.
+All :api:`twisted.logger.Logger <Logger>` s have a namespace, which can be used to categorize events.
-Namespaces may be specified by passing in a ``namespace`` argument to :api:`twisted.python.logger.Logger <Logger>` 's initializer, but if none is given, the logger will derive its namespace from the module name of the callable that instantiated it, or, in the case of a class, from the fully qualified name of the class.
+Namespaces may be specified by passing in a ``namespace`` argument to :api:`twisted.logger.Logger <Logger>` 's initializer, but if none is given, the logger will derive its namespace from the module name of the callable that instantiated it, or, in the case of a class, from the fully qualified name of the class.
-A :api:`twisted.python.logger.Logger <Logger>` will add a ``log_namespace`` key to the events it emits.
+A :api:`twisted.logger.Logger <Logger>` will add a ``log_namespace`` key to the events it emits.

 In the first example above, the namespace would be ``some.module`` , and in the second example, it would be ``some.module.Foo`` .